Dennitz/Dennitz.github.io/_drafts/2019-11-05-using-actioncable-with-stimulus.md

 ---

 Action Cable integrates WebSocket functionalities into Rails.
-With the help of it, one can update the page of a client without them making a request first.
+With the help of Action Cable, one can update the page of a client without them making a request first.
 This comes in handy for all kind of real-time applications, for example chat apps or for notifications.

+By using Stimulus to grab the data that is sent by Action Cable, you get all the advantages that Stimulus provides, mainly readable and structured JavaScript.

 ## What we will build
 <video autoplay loop muted playsinline controls class="video">
   <source src="/assets/actioncable_stimulus_result.mp4" type="video/mp4">
 </video>

+This is a simple example, where any connected browser client can create a new message.
-The goal is to update the page for all clients whenever a new message is created by any of the clients.
+The goal is to update the page for all clients, whenever a new message is created by any of the clients.
 By using Action Cable, this can happen in real-time, without a page reload.

-By using Stimulus to grab data from Action Cable, you get all the advantages that Stimulus provide, mainly readable and structured Javascript.

-I will now show how to replace the javascript at `app/javascript/channels/message_channel.js` with a Stimulus controller.

 ## The Channel

 For this example a channel name `MessageChannel` is used.
-It can be generated
+The boilerplate for the channel can be generated with `rails generate channel Message`.

-By default, the channel generator in Rails 6 generates two files.
-For example if you want to generate a Message channel, you can run `rails generate channel Message`, which creates the files `app/channels/message_channel.rb` and `app/javascript/channels/message_channel.js`.
+In Rails 6 this creates two files, `app/channels/message_channel.rb` for server-side code and `app/javascript/channels/message_channel.js` for client-side code.

+For this example the `MessageChannel` sets up all subscribed clients to `stream_from 'message_channel'`.

 {% highlight ruby linenos=table %}
 class MessageChannel < ApplicationCable::Channel